aldebaran/qibuild/doc/source/beginner/qidoc/tutorial.rst

 In the following tutorial, you will learn how to configure ``qidoc``, build the documentation and open it.

-.. contents:: Tabel of Contents
+.. contents:: Table of Contents
     :depth: 2

 Configuring qidoc